Research Binder and Delegate preparation

 Public Speaking

-Public speaking is a highly valuable skill you have the opportunity to develop through Model United Nations.
+Public speaking is a highly valuable skill you can develop through Model United Nations.
 Knowing how to prepare and deliver well-organized and thoughtful speeches will help you in school, your future career, and the rest of your life.
 At a conference, you will have many opportunities to give speeches.
-As the representative of your assigned country, you will be expected to speak about your country’s policy on the committee topics and your proposed solutions.
+As the representative of your assigned country, you will be expected to speak about your country’s policy on the committee’s topics and your proposed solutions.
 There are three ways you can give speeches at the conference:

-- Comments: After a delegate makes a speech, the chair will ask if other delegates would like to make a short comment.
-Comments are typically about whether a delegate agrees or disagrees with the speaker, and range from 30 seconds to 1 minute long.
-To make good comments, you need to listen to other delegates’ speeches, decide whether or not you agree or disagree with they said, and explain why.
+Comments: After a delegate makes a speech, the chair will ask if other delegates would like to make a short comment.
+Comments are typically about whether a delegate agrees or disagrees with the speaker and range from 30 seconds to 1 minute long.
+To make good comments, you need to listen to other delegates’ speeches, decide whether you agree or disagree with they said, and explain why.
 The key is not being afraid to raise your placard after every speech.

 This section will focus on helping you prepare your opening speech, since that is the one speech you can fully prepare for.
 Your goal is to prepare a 1-minute opening speech.
 Read the next section on opening speeches to learn how to organize your speech.
 Then use the opening speech worksheet to write out your speech.
 You should use information from your position paper.
 Finally, practice your opening speech with your teammates.